QIB-Sheffield/mdreg/models/README.md

 2-compartment filtration model implemented for DCE-MRI \
 Test-script: 'MDR_test_DCE.py'

-# How to implement your own model into the MDR-Library:
+# How to implement your own model into the MDR_Library:

 Your python script for the model definition is expected to contain the following main function (see below).